- Restless sleep, characterized by tossing, turning, and frequent awakenings, can impact your sleep quality and affect daytime functioning.

 For more detailed insights, you can assess your overnight movement patterns with a polysomnography (PSG) test in a sleep lab, or by using a wearable device such as an Oura Ring.

-In the Oura App, members can check their overnight movements in the “Movement” graph by tapping the arrow just below the sleep stages chart to expand or hide this view.
-This graph displays five-minute time blocks as lines, which represent the intensity of your movement based on height and color — from low-intensity movement to high-intensity movement – suggesting when you were likely awake.
+Member Tip: In the Oura App, members can check their overnight movements in the “Movement” graph by tapping the arrow just below the sleep stages chart to expand or hide this view.
+This graph displays five-minute time blocks as lines, which represent the intensity of your movement based on height and color — from low-intensity movement to high-intensity movement – suggesting when you were likely awake. |

-Learn more about reading your Movement graph in the Oura App here
+Learn more about reading your Movement graph in the Oura App here.

-How Much Restless Sleep Is Normal?
+How Much Tossing and Turning Is Normal?

 Rest assured: “Some movement is okay, and some nighttime arousals are okay,” says Mark Burhenne, D.D.S., author of The 8-Hour Sleep Paradox.
 If you feel refreshed in the morning and energetic during the day, there’s most likely nothing to worry about, even if you move around at night.